lavanet/docs/docs/intro/specs/spec-guide.md

 ]
 ```

 The default behavior of verifications is to restrict a provider from serving the APIs if failed.
-This cna be altered with a field called `severity` but it is not recommended behavior unless specific to your usecase.
+This can be altered with a field called `severity` but it is not recommended behavior unless specific to your usecase.

 🔖REFERENCE: [`Verifications`](/spec-reference#verifications)